Permissions

 HTTP permissions specify which URLs your extension can make requests to:

-// All endpoints on a specific API
+// Allow all requests to a specific API

 { "target": "https://api.example.com/**" }